Services

 Who is eligible for the School Food Infrastructure Fund (SFIF) program?

-To be eligible for the School Food Infrastructure Fund (SFIF) program, you must: Not-for-profit or Indigenous non-profit Established school food network At least 2 years in operation
+To be eligible for the School Food Infrastructure Fund (SFIF) program, you must: Not-for-profit, sector council, or not-for-profit Indigenous organization Established school food programming network At least 2 years in operation

 What expenses are eligible under School Food Infrastructure Fund (SFIF)?